Non-indexability of the Stochastic Appointment Scheduling Problem: Introduction

 \section{Introduction}

-Scheduling is an important aspect for efficient resource utilization, and there is a vast literature on the topic dating back several decades (see for example, \cite{Ba74,CoMaMi03,Pi12}).
+Scheduling is an important aspect for efficient resource utilization, and there is a vast literature on the topic dating back several decades (see for example, \cite{Ba74,CoMaMi03,ErGoDe15,Pi12}).
 The problem considered in this paper is stochastic appointment scheduling which has various applications in scheduling of surgeries at operating rooms, appointments in outpatient clinics, cargo ships at seaports, etc.

-Stochastic appointment scheduling problem (ASP) has a simple statement: Consider a finite set of $n$ jobs to be scheduled on a single machine.
+\textit{Problem Statement:} Stochastic appointment scheduling problem (ASP) has a simple statement: Consider a finite set of $n$ jobs to be scheduled on a single machine.
 Job durations are random with known distributions.
 If a job completes before the appointment time of the subsequent job, the server will remain idle.
 Conversely, if it lasts beyond the allocated slot, the following job will be delayed.
 We need to determine optimal appointment times so that the expectation of a function of idle time and delay is minimized.
 Thus, the ASP addresses two important questions.
-First, in what sequence should the jobs be served?
+First, given the sequence of jobs, what are the optimal appointment times?
+This is called the \textit{scheduling} problem.
+Second, in what sequence should the jobs be served?
 This is called the \textit{sequencing} problem.
-Second, given the sequence of jobs, what are the optimal appointment times?
-This is called the \textit{scheduling} problem.
+We note that while we call it the \textit{sequencing problem} for brevity, it really refers to the joint sequencing-scheduling problem of determining both the optimal sequence as well as the appointment times.